WuProver/lean-commutator/README.md

   ψ.val (diagonalRepresentation d) = φ.val d`, assuming only that `φ` is pure.
   Uniqueness ranges over **all states**, with no purity condition on `ψ`.
   The existing `kadison_singer` follows by proving that this unique extension is pure; its uniqueness quantifier alone ranges over pure extensions.
-Display `kadison_singer_state_extension` in Appendix A to match the introduction.
+Appendix A correctly displays `kadison_singer` and explains the stronger all-state extension result.

+The commands below check the declarations and their axiom dependencies.
-For the appendix, prioritize these theorem signatures, the `Matrix.Norms.L2Operator` norm convention, the dependency descriptions, and the commands below.
-The appendix retains the definitions of `lp`, `Matrix.vecMulVec`, and `Matrix.diagonal`.
+Appendix A uses the `Matrix.Norms.L2Operator` norm convention and retains the definitions of `lp`, `Matrix.vecMulVec`, and `Matrix.diagonal`.
 State positivity, normalization, purity, and the faithful diagonal representation are described in [`KadisonSinger/README.md`](KadisonSinger/README.md).